Wood is the world’s most environmentally-friendly building material.

+Timber framing is one of the best ways to conserve our resources because post and beam homes are special places that people love, and because they are loved, they are maintained over the years, and because of that care, post and beam homes last for centuries rather than decades.
 Buildings that are loved get maintained, and well-maintained buildings last far longer.
-Timber framing may be one of the best ways to conserve our resources because post and beam homes are special places that people love, and because they are loved, they are maintained over the years, and because of that care, post and beam homes last for centuries rather than decades.

-Timber is a natural product.
+- Timber is a natural product.
+Is timber sustainable?
+Yes!
 It is recyclable, biodegradable, and renewable.
 It does not off-gas toxins because there are none.

 Timber, unlike 2×4 and 2×6 lumber, upon the end of the useful life of the timber frame or post and beam home, will be carefully dismantled and reused.
 Used 2x4s may one day be reused, but today are going into landfills, rotting, and releasing their stored carbon into the atmosphere.

 Wood is a carbon sink.
 If kept dry, wood lasts indefinitely.
 If you leave a tree in the forest to die a natural death, it will rot and release its stored carbon.
 If you cut down a tree at the end of its natural life, it has spent years storing carbon and producing oxygen.
 If you then fabricate it into a timber frame, and keep it dry for centuries, the post and beam home is acting as a long-term carbon storage unit.